Friday, 22 December 2006

-Come Dine With Me At Christmas, Channel 4, Friday 22 December 2006
+Come Dine With Me at Christmas, Channel 4

 In wars between barbarian tribes in Europe about 2,000 years ago you often wonder why they never had an epiphany and realised the absolute futility of their ravenous appetite for pillaging and violence, and you sometimes wonder if commissioning editors’ lust for pointless cookery programmes doesn’t suffer from the same blind ignorance.

 • It was pleasant enough as four strangers from York each cooked and prepared a course of a four-course meal to be eaten in a whistle-stop tour of their homes.

 • The four contestants were very nice people.